ladimolnar/Temporary/MI/README.md

 The document [Sources/Docs/Fiddler.txt](Sources/Docs/Fiddler.txt) contains more examples regarding how to access any of the APIs provided.

 Before using Fiddler or another tool make sure that the web service is running.

+Note that the DEBUG build will generate a number of test claims automatically so simply accessing http://localhost:57732/api/claims should provide you with some results.